ojdo/gams-matlab/doc/gams-m.rst

     % merge both parameters
     dem = GAMS.merge(dem1, dem2)

-In the URBS rolling horizon case, timeseries from the individual runs are appended one after another by using merge in a loop:
+If you have variables from multiple runs, e.g. timeseries with partly overlapping timesteps, one could append the newest values to the end by using merge in a loop:

 ::